KBHH

-KBHH (95.3 MHz, Forge 95.3 FM) is an FM radio station licensed to Kerman, California, originally going on the air in 2001.
-The station's broadcast license is held by the Farmworker Educational Radio Network, Inc. It airs an English/Spanish language radio format of Top 40 (CHR) music and news as a non-commercial outlet, serving Fresno County.
+KBHH (95.3 FM, La Campesina 95.3 FM) is a commercial radio station licensed to Kerman, California, and serving the Fresno metropolitan area of Central California.
+The station's broadcast license is held by the Chavez Radio Group, a subsidiary of the United Farm Workers.
+KBHH airs a regional mexican radio format.

-The station has an effective radiated power (ERP) of 6,000 watts, broadcasting from a tower at 100 meters (328 feet) in height above average terrain (HAAT).
-The tower is southwest of Fresno, in Cantua Creek, California.
+KBHH has an effective radiated power (ERP) of 6,000 watts, broadcasting from a tower at 100 meters (328 feet) in height above average terrain (HAAT).
+The transmitter is southwest of Fresno, in Cantua Creek, California.